arogers1/uc_data_science_meetup/Coursera/UWIntroDataScience/MachineLearning/data/dental_data/README.md

 Dental Data
 ============

-Anonymized ata from a dental office on regular visitors.
+Anonymized data from a dental office on regular visitors.

 Data Normalization Notes
 =========================